riffifi/ject/README.md

     print "Keep trying!"
 end

-# Traditional else if still works too
+# OR, if you prefer spaces more, else if, no judgement!
 if temperature < 0
     print "Freezing!"
 else if temperature < 30